MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-h-help-support.md

 - Phone number
 - Live-chat (if possible)
 - Address
-- Defined service level agreements (SLAs).
+- Include the time frame for your reply (such as within 1-2 business days).

-How to upload your support page to the Cloud Partner Portal?
+How to upload your support page to Partner Center?
 - Enter the URL to your app's support page.

 > [!TIP]
-> *Example:* of a support site that is set up according to our best practices:* [Sana Commerce's support page](https://www.sana-commerce.com/contact/)
+> *Example:* of a support page that is set up according to our best practices: [EOS Solutions' support page.]( https://www.eos-solutions.it/en/contact-support.html)

-> [!TIP]
-> *Example:* of the completed screenshot fields (cf. point 20) in the "Customer Support" section of the Cloud partner portal: